Updated July 2020

 The more beautiful cousin of white papers, eBooks scale back the text a tad in favor of more color, branding and illustrations.
 Gate them on their own landing pages and capture leads left and right.
 Saved as PDFs, you can circulate them via email and even tweak them to be more like SlideShares with clickable page buttons.

-Calls to action are a necessity.
+Every marketing campaign needs a call to action.
 Embed them in newsletters, blog posts, landing pages and more.
 Your marketing communications must provide next steps for readers/viewers to take, and CTAs are just that conduit.

 10. Social media posts